Adarshbotmaker/alex-userbot-/README.md

 README.md
 ⚡ ALEX USERBOT
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners.
-This is the one and only official W2HBot Userbot made by @David99q.
-Don't forget to star this repo if you liked it.
+This is the one and only official ALEX Userbot made by ALEX Don't forget to star this repo if you liked it.
 Enjoy Your Bot!!💝

 ALEX